EEGKit/openvibe-designer/plugins/visualization/ovp-advanced-visualization/doc/boxes/Doc_BoxAlgorithm_StackedBitmapVertical.rst

 In the following example, we compute the FFT of every right-hand trial in a Motor Imagery session, filtered spatially around the two motor cortices.
 All the spectra are stacked on top of each other.

-You can find a commented scenario in the provided sample set, the scenario file name is \textit{StackedBitmapVert.mxs}.
+You can find a commented scenario in the provided sample set, the scenario file name is \textit{StackedBitmapVert.xml}.

 .. figure:: images/StackedBitmapVert_Example.png
    :alt: Example of scenario using the Stacked Bitmap (Vertical)